Guest post by Richard Thompson Ford:

 It's interesting that something like "wannabe astronaut" might be okay in a book that wasn't gendered.
 Lots of kids want to be astronauts.
 But in a book for girls, it immediately smacks of condescension.
 "Oh how cute, she wants to be...an astronaut.
 Soon she'll learn that girls don't do that..."

-In addition to writing best selling books about civil rights, driving his kids to piano lessons, and occasionally writing for Esquire, Ford finds time to take piano lessons AND to practice.
+In addition to writing best selling books about civil rights, writing OpEd pieces for the New York Times and occasionally writing for Esquire, Ford finds time to drive his kids to piano lessons.
+You can watch him speak about Civil Rights and Gender Discrimination in this Ted Talk.